Nearest Neighbor Classification based on Imbalanced Data: A Statistical Approach: The proposed binary classifier

-To compare the overall performance of different methods in a comprehensive way, following the ideas of \citep{chaudhuri2008classification,ghosh2012hybrid}, we introduce the notion of efficiency of a classifier.
-If ${\cal P}_1,{\cal P}_2,\ldots,{\cal P}_T$ are the precisions of $T$ classifiers on a data set, the precision-efficiency of the $i$-th ($i=1,2,\ldots,T$) classifier is defined as ${\cal P}_i/\max_{1\le j\le T} {\cal P}_j$.
-So, for a data set, the best classifier has efficiency $1$ and a small values of it indicates the lack of efficiency of the classifier.
-For each data set, we compute these ratios for all the classifiers, and they are graphically represented by boxplots in Figure~\ref{fig:binary_precision_efficiency}.
+To compare the overall performance of different methods in a comprehensive way, following the ideas of \cite{chaudhuri2008,ghosh2012}, we introduce the notion of efficiency of a classifier.
+If ${\cal P}_1,{\cal P}_2,\ldots,{\cal P}_T$ are the precision of $T$ classifiers on a data set, the precision-efficiency of the $i$-th classifier is defined as ${\cal P}_i/\max_{1\le j\le T} {\cal P}_j$ for $i=1,2,\ldots,T$.
+So, for a data set, the best classifier has efficiency $1$, whereas a small efficiency indicates poor performance by a classifier compared to its competitors.
+For each data set, we compute these values for all the classifiers, and they are graphically represented by boxplots in Figure~\ref{fig:binary_prec_efficiency}.
 This figure clearly shows that the overall performance of the proposed method was much better than its competitors.
 Similarly, one can compute the recall-efficiency and the $F_1$-efficiency of different classifiers and construct the corresponding boxplots.
-But those boxplots were similar to the ones given in Figure~\ref{fig:binary_precision_efficiency}.
-So, we do not report them here.
+But those boxplots were similar to the ones given in Figure~\ref{fig:binary_prec_efficiency}, so we do not report them here.